 In Australia peanut butter and jelly sandwiches are referred to as peanut butter and jam sandwiches.
-Jelly in Australia usually means to the wobbly, artificially flavoured and coloured stuff from a small cardboard box you add boiling water to and refrigerate, sometimes called Jello in other countries.
-I use the term jelly and jam interchangeably here, but according to some jelly technically referees to sweetened, clear fruit juice that's set with pectin.
+Jelly in Australia usually means the wobbly, artificially flavoured and coloured stuff from a small cardboard box you add boiling water to and refrigerate, sometimes called Jello in other countries.
+I use the term jelly and jam interchangeably here, but according to some jelly technically refers to sweetened, clear fruit juice that's set with pectin.

 I always think of peanut butter and jam sandwiches as a breakfast food to be eaten on toast in the morning but people the world over enjoy them at any time.
 And now you can enjoy it as a dessert!
-Like many of my other ice cream recipes this is egg free with no custard base.
+Like many of my other ice cream recipes, this is egg free with no custard base.
 The only cooking needed is for the raspberry jelly.

 To make the peanut butter and jelly ice cream